varabyte/kotter/README.md

 }
 ```

-The general rule of thumb is: use `withLock` if you want to access more than one field from the list at the same time.
+The general rule of thumb is: use `withLock` if you want to access or modify more than one property from the list
+at the same time.

 #### Signals and waiting